pancreasio/PilotsOfNeverGaea/README.md

 Destroy friendships and settle rivalries with a couple rounds of Pilots Of Never Gaea!

-This is a game (demo/protoype/vertical slice) developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>
+This is a game demo developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>

 <p align="center">
   <a href="https://www.imagecampus.edu.ar/">